topxeq/xie/README.md

 # xie
-A cross-language, cross-platform, ASM-like, fast scripting language.
+A cross-language, cross-platform, ASM-like, fast and embeddable scripting language.